kbelkna/ST558_Final_Project/README.md

 Prior to running this app, you can load all of these packages using the following lines of code in your R Console:

-packages <- c("tidyverse", "knitr", "shiny", "shinydashboard", "DT", "Lahman", "mathjaxr") lapply(packages, library, character.only = TRUE)
+packages <- c("tidyverse", "knitr", "shiny", "shinydashboard", "DT", "Lahman", "mathjaxr", "caret")

+lapply(packages, library, character.only = TRUE)

 ## To Run This App

 Once the packages are loaded, you can run this app using the following code:

-shiny::runGitHub()
+shiny::runGitHub("ST558_Final_Project", "kbelkna", ref="FinalProject")